devdanlevy2/portfolio/_posts/2016-04-24-spoonflower.markdown

 # SpoonBoards

 ## Introduction
 <a href="http://www.spoonflower.com">Spoonflower</a> is a print-on-demand company that provides custom-printed fabric, wallpaper and gift wrap.
-Users can search through hundreds of thousands of incredible designs, but that much variety can be a little overwhelming --  especially when you don’t have a tool that can help you easily categorize your top picks.
+Users can search through hundreds of thousands of designs, but that much variety can be a little overwhelming --  especially when you don’t have a tool that can help you easily categorize your top picks.

-**SpoonBoards** is a Ruby on Rails app that lets users to browse the Spoonflower marketplace and create unique, curated collections by adding designs to boards.
-Feel free to explore **SpoonBoards** on <a href="https://spoonboards.herokuapp.com"> Heroku. </a>
+**SpoonBoards** is a Ruby on Rails app that allows users to browse the Spoonflower marketplace and create unique, curated collections by adding designs to boards. <a href="https://spoonboards.herokuapp.com"> Heroku. </a>

 ## Features & Functionality